COPT-Public/cuPDLP-C/cupdlp/README.md

 ## Problem with sys/time.h

 The HiGHS branch add-pdlp compiles and runs fine on @jajhall's Linux machine, but CI tests on GitHub fail utterly due to `sys/time.h` not being found.
-Since HiGHS won't be using the `cuPDLP-c` timing, this can be commented out using a compiler directive.
+Until this is fixed, or HiGHS passes its own timer for use within `cuPDLP-c`, timing within `cuPDLP-c` can be disabled using the compiler directive `CUPDLP_TIMER`.
+By default this is defined, so the `cuPDLP-c` is retained.

 ## Termination of cuPDLP-C

-cuPDLP-C terminates when either the current or averaged iterates satisfy primal/dual feasibility, using a 2-norm measure relative to the size of the RHS/costs.
+cuPDLP-C terminates when either the current or averaged iterates satisfy primal/dual feasibility (and a duality gap criterion), using a 2-norm measure relative to the size of the RHS/costs.
 HiGHS assesses primal/dual feasibility using a infinity-norm absolute measure.
 Thus the cuPDLP-C result frequently fails to satisfy HiGHS primal/dual feasibility.
 To get around this, `iInfNormAbsLocalTermination` has been introduced into cuPDLP-C.

 By default, `iInfNormAbsLocalTermination` is false, so that the original cuPDLP-C termination criteria are used.

 When `iInfNormAbsLocalTermination` is true, cuPDLP-C terminates only when primal/dual feasibility is satisfied for the infinity-norm absolute measure of the current iterate, so that HiGHS primal/dual feasibility is satisfied.

-## Contrilling the `cuPDLP-c` logging
+## Controlling the `cuPDLP-c` logging

 As a research code, `cuPDLP-c` naturally produces a lot of logging output.
 HiGHS must be able to run with less logging output, or completely silently.
 This is achieved using the `nLogLevel` parameter in `cuPDLP-c`.